Getting a Mortgage In Singapore

 How much could you borrow?

-The amount you can borrow will be based upon your Loan to Value ratio (LTV), Mortgaging Servicing Ratio (MSR) and Total Debt Servicing Ratio (TDSR)
+The amount you can borrow will be based on your Loan-to-Value ratio (LTV), Mortgaging Servicing Ratio (MSR) and Total Debt Servicing Ratio (TDSR)

 Loan to Value ratio

-As outlined earlier, the Loan to Value will be capped at either 80% through a HDB loan or 75% through a bank loan.
-Other factors might also affect this such as your Total Debt Servicing Ratio
+As outlined earlier, the loan-to-value ratio will be capped at 80% for an HDB loan or 75% for a bank loan.
+Other factors, such as your Total Debt Servicing Ratio, might also affect this.

 Mortgaging Servicing Ratio (MSR)

-This is only applicable for anyone purchasing through a HBD Loan and the MSR will check to make sure your monthly repayments of your mortgage don’t exceed 30% of your gross income.
+This is only applicable to anyone purchasing through an HBD Loan.
+The MSR will check to make sure your monthly mortgage repayments don’t exceed 30% of your gross income.

 Things to consider when getting a mortgage in Singapore

-There are a number of other factors you should take into account before pursuing a mortgage in Singapore, and they include…
+There are a number of other factors you should consider before pursuing a mortgage in Singapore, and they include…

 The language

-Many borrowers initially worry that contractual information regarding the terms of their mortgage can be lost in translation, however often both the seller of the property and the lender are both fluent in English.
+Many borrowers initially worry that contractual information regarding the terms of their mortgage can be lost in translation; however, often, both the seller of the property and the lender are fluent in English.

-In fact, the most commonly spoken language in Singapore is English, closely followed by Malay and Tamil.
+The most commonly spoken language in Singapore is English, followed by Malay and Tamil.

 Do you pay stamp duty in Singapore?

 Yes.
-Stamp Duty is payable on the actual price or market price (whichever is higher) of the property after you agree to purchase it.
+Stamp Duty is payable on the property’s actual price or market price (whichever is higher) after you agree to purchase it.

 Read the table below to see how Stamp Duty is calculated.